Whitby Official Plan Review

 Whitby's population is forecasted to grow to approximately 240,000 by 2051.
 By 2031 alone, the Province of Ontario has mandated the Town to support the construction of 18,000 new homes in Whitby.
 This growth needs to be planned in a sustainable manner for today and future generations.
 Fortunately, Whitby already has a comprehensive Official Plan that was updated last in 2018.

-This review focuses on updating key areas to plan for more housing and jobs, while also updating the existing Official Plan to align with recent changes made by both the Province.
+This review focused on updating key areas to plan for more housing and jobs, while also updating the existing Official Plan to align with recent changes made by both the Province of Ontario and the Region of Durham.
 On January 01, 2025, land use planning authority was removed from the Region of Durham.
-Through this change, Whitby has inherited Envision Durham and will be incorporating its relevant policies through the Official Plan Review.
+Through this change, Whitby has inherited Envision Durham, the former Regional Official Plan, and has now incorporated its relevant policies into the Whitby Official through the Official Plan Review.

 The Town of Whitby has now completed its five-year Official Plan Review to set policies that manage how Whitby should grow between now and 2051.